yowainwright/es-check/README.md

 Options:
-  -V, --version                       output the version number --module                            use ES modules --allow-hash-bang, --allowHashBang  if the code starts with #! treat it as a comment (default: false) --files <files>                     a glob of files to to test the EcmaScript version against (alias for [files...])
+  -V, --version                       output the version number --module                            use ES modules --allowHashBang                     if the code starts with #! treat it as a comment (default: false) --files <files>                     a glob of files to to test the EcmaScript version against (alias for [files...])
-  --not <files>                       folder or file names to skip --no-color, --noColor               disable use of colors in output (default: false) -v, --verbose                       verbose mode: will also output debug messages (default: false) --quiet                             quiet mode: only displays warn and error messages (default: false) --looseGlobMatching                 doesn't fail if no files are found in some globs/files (default: false) --silent                            silent mode: does not output anything, giving no indication of success or failure other than the exit code (default: false) --checkFeatures                     check for actual ES version specific features (default: false) -h, --help                          display help for command
+  --not <files>                       folder or file names to skip --noColor                           disable use of colors in output (default: false) -v, --verbose                       verbose mode: will also output debug messages (default: false) --quiet                             quiet mode: only displays warn and error messages (default: false) --looseGlobMatching                 doesn't fail if no files are found in some globs/files (default: false) --silent                            silent mode: does not output anything, giving no indication of success or failure     other than the exit code (default: false)
+  --checkFeatures                     check for actual ES version specific features (default: false) -h, --help                          display help for command